Information about TESOL at YWAM Lebanon

 English-speaking Christian workers are often asked this question.
 English has become the world’s common language, and throughout the world, non-English speakers are anxious to learn.
 Many English-speaking workers have attempted to teach English, only to discover that being a native speaker does not in itself make one a good teacher of English.

-Upon successful completion of the course, the student will receive a TESOL certificate and supporting documents from the Institute for the Nations, Lebanon PA.
+Upon successful completion of the course, the student will receive a TESOL certificate and supporting documents.
 These will become the key for opening opportunities to teach English in many settings, worldwide.
 Meet real needs of internationals within English-speaking countries… of residents in non-English speaking nations worldwide.
 Acquire a job skill that opens doors to hard-to-enter countries… one that reaches people with whom you are already working.

 The TESOL school does not allow time to teach the English skills.
 It focuses on the skills of teaching, so the students must be proficient in English pronunciation and grammar in order to be successful.
 You do not need to be a native English speaker.
 There is no formal testing requirement; we expect that you will know if your English is adequate to be a teacher.
 Some non-native English speakers do well in TESOL; others struggle.
 We will work with you as much as possible to help you to succeed.